Kernel Rebalance Proposal

 - Sector: 44% Information Technology, 12% Communications

-- Reality: This is essentially a concentrated Magnificent 7 bet with some international mega-caps.
-Almost HALF the fund is in 6 stocks.
+- Essentially a concentrated Magnificent 7 bet with some international mega-caps

 - Top 6 holdings = 30.3%: Nvidia (7.9%), Apple (6.5%), Microsoft (4.9%), Amazon (4.2%), Alphabet (3.6%), Broadcom (3.2%)